Hottest Medical Technology Careers for Introverts in 2021

 Education required: Although some of these professionals learn all skills on-the-job, others may pursue an associate’s degree in biomedical equipment technology or engineering; for more advanced equipment (e.g., CAT scanners, defibrillators, PET scanners, etc.), repairers may need a bachelor’s degree.

-Expected growth in openings in the profession (2014-24): 6 percent, roughly average compared to all US occupations BLS Dec.
-2015)
+Expected growth in openings in the profession (2019-29): 5 percent, roughly average compared to all US occupations (BLS 2020)

 Why this career works for introverts: These highly skilled professionals not only perform much of their work in a lab, but also may take samples from dead subjects, which naturally require no social interaction.

-Expected growth in openings in the profession (2014-24): no BLS data available
+Expected growth in openings in the profession (2019-29): No BLS data available

-Salary: While the BLS does not track PAs’ employment and salary figures, the AAPA (Jan.
-2017) notes that program graduates can expect entry-level salaries between $70,000 and $90,000, and more experienced PAs can command six figures annually.
-Consistent with those projections, Salary.com (2017) reports that PAs nationwide have the following annual percentiles:
+Salary: While the BLS does not track PAs’ employment and salary figures, Indeed.com (2021), a site comprising self-reported aggregated salary data notes that program graduates can expect to earn average annual salaries of $62,656, and more experienced PAs in certain regional areas can command six figures annually.
+Consistent with those projections, Salary.com (2021) reports that PAs nationwide have the following annual percentiles: